 A study in a 2015 European Respiratory Journal focused on CPAP benefits for the elderly.

-There is no catch-up or melding.
 Untreated sleep apnea in a senior man or woman is a whole separate issue from their advanced age, as far as risk or cause for health problems.